NormandDesmarais/GetCleanDataProject/CodeBook.md

 -X, -Y, -Z   | _Xaxis, _Yaxis, _Zaxis
 BodyBody     | Body (removing double occurence from original varibale name)

-+ 5) Finally, using this cleaned table, a summary table (the so called "tidy data set") is created.
-It contains, for each subject, the average value of each measurement per activity.
-The resultinf "tidy data set" is written into a text file named: *measurements_summary.txt*.

-For more details on the code, please see the *README.md* file.
+For more details on the code processing, please see the [README.md](https://github.com/NormandDesmarais/GetCleanDataProject/blob/master/README.md) file.

 ##Description of the variables in the measurements_summary.txt file
 + Data set dimensions: 180 observables and 68 variables.